firobeid/Performance-analysis-of-ETFs-/README.md

 # Performance-analysis-of-ETFs
 ETF fund analysis and Portfolio Management

-# The objective of this project is to examine the performance of large AI ETFs and assess the risk environments.
+-The objective of this project is to examine the performance of large AI ETFs and assess the risk environments.
-# Import needed libraries
+### Import needed libraries
 ```
   library("quantmod")
   library("moments")